bensanmorris/practical_performance/README.md

 # Tensorflow

-- just use the prebuilt c libs and cppflow
+- just use the prebuilt c libs and cppflow (if they match your target's cpu)

 # Tensorflowlite